top of page

 Drowning amidst turbulent waters—an apt visual for the futility of seeking help from a narcissist.

-During these difficult times, we seek a compassionate person with whom we can share our worries, loss, and fears.
-If you have a partner, parent, child or colleague in your “inner-circle”, that is a narcistic proceed with caution!
-Do not be confused and hope for compassion, understanding and generosity.
-If you do, you will be disappointed, and you probably don’t need any more disappointment right now.
+The narcissist can’t comprehend that we are collectively more scared, exhausted, lonely, and generally struggling.
+During these difficult times, we seek compassionate people with whom we can share our worries, loss, and fears.
+If you have a partner, parent, child, or colleague who is narcissistic, proceed with caution.
+Do not expect compassion, understanding, or generosity, as you will likely be disappointed.

-Not all mental health professionals would agree with this, but I acknowledge two expressions of narcissism, the outwardly focused and the inwardly focused.
-There is a great deal of overlap between the two, but the intense focus of “me, myself and I” manifest quite differently.
+Not all mental health professionals agree with this, but I acknowledge two expressions of narcissism: outwardly focused and inwardly focused.
+While there is overlap between the two, the intense focus on "me, myself, and I" manifests differently.

-Outwardly Focused Narcissism A self-centered perspective forcefully imposed on others, often persisting even when presented with new evidence supporting a different viewpoint.
+• A self-centered perspective forcefully imposed on others, often persisting even when presented with new evidence.

-- Friends, family, lovers, and colleagues have little to no space in the relationship.
-Most energy is siphoned to the narcissist.
-This includes conversations, activities, focus, and attention.
+• Friends, family, lovers, and colleagues have little space in the relationship.
+Most energy is siphoned to the narcissist, including conversations, activities, focus, and attention.
+If there are struggles or misunderstandings in the relationships, the finger is pointed to you, or to another object

-- If you feel like your presence is disregarded in the relationship, it's because, from the narcissist's perspective, you barely register or exist.
+• If you feel disregarded in the relationship, it's because, from the narcissist's perspective, you barely exist.

 Inwardly Focused Narcissism

-Keep in mind, we are much more alike than we are different.
+Despite the pervasive focus on the self, we are much more alike than we are different.
 Your pain is much more similar to my pain than it is different.
-During a time when compassion and support is more important than ever, may we all be able to let go of the instinct to protect the ego and instead, act in a more loving and compassionate manner.
+During a time when compassion and support are more important than ever, may we all let go of the instinct to protect the ego and instead, act in a more loving and compassionate manner.

 Be in peace - diane